OpenSeizureDetector/AndroidWear_SD/README.md

 The intention is that this Android Wear App will be functionally similar to the Pebble Watch Seizure Detector (see http://github.com/OpenSeizureDetector/Pebble_SD.git).
 The App will run on an Android Wear watch, and communicate with a phone running OpenSeizureDetector (http://github.com/OpenSeizureDetector/Android_Pebble_SD), or a future Raspberry Pi based alarm system.

+A heart rate detection routine has been added for Android Wear watches which have heart rate sensors.
+The algorithm will trigger an alarm if the heart rate of the wearer is 30% higher than average.

+Pressing I'm OK on the watch face will reset the alarm counter.

 ## Code Structure
 The App contains the following major classes to provide the required functionality:
 * AWSdService - a background service that continuously collects accelerometer data and performs seizure detection analysis periodically.
 It communicates with the alarm system periodically, or when a seizure is detected.
 Seizure Detection system parameters are read from persistent storage (preferences)